-During the Public Comment period of November- December 2014, several comments from the general public, including from family members, providers and advocacy organizations, were submitted via email.
+During the first Public Comment period of November 1, 2014 to December 26, 2014, several comments from the general public, including from family members, providers and advocacy organizations, were submitted via email.
 In addition, feedback was provided during the public forum.
 The received feedback informed BMS that additional details around provider capacity and provider training were needed in the plan.
 In addition, considerations were submitted for BMS regarding communication and information dissemination to the public.
 If a comment received was not addressed in the Transition Plan, BMS incorporated the feedback in future related activities.
 The list of public comments received as well as how BMS has addressed comments is provided in Appendix F, Section 1.

-An additional 30-day Public Comment period from June 13, 2016 to July 13, 2016 was conducted.
+A second 30-day Public Comment period from June 13, 2016 to July 13, 2016 was conducted.
 Again, additional comments were received from the general public via email and the public forum.
 If a comment received was not addressed in the Transition Plan, BMS incorporated the feedback in future related activities.
 Appendix F, section 2, lists these comments and the BMS response to each.

-An additional 30-day Public Comment period from July 1, 2018 through July 31, 2018 was conducted.
+A third 30-day Public Comment period from July 1, 2018 through July 31, 2018 was conducted.
 Again, additional comments were received from the general public via website, email and written comments.
 If a comment received was not addressed in the Transition Plan, BMS incorporated the feedback in future related activities.
 Appendix F, section 3, lists these comments and the BMS response to each.

-An additional 30-day Public Comment period from to be determined will be conducted.
-Again, additional comments will be received from the general public via website, email and written comments.
-If a comment received is not addressed in the Transition Plan, BMS will incorporate the feedback in future related activities.
-Appendix F, section 4, will list these comments and the BMS response to each.
+A fourth 30-day Public Comment period from March 14, 2019 through April 14, 2019 was conducted.
+Again, additional comments were received from the general public via website, email and written comments.
+If a comment received was not addressed in the Transition Plan, BMS incorporated the feedback in future related activities.
+Appendix F, section 4, lists these comments and the BMS response to each.